Falcon (album): Composition and lyrics

-Falcon is an arena rock and indie rock album that Fray said the was partially influenced by the work of Elbow. musicOMH contributor Camilla Pia noted that the Oasis influence of their debut had "pretty much disappeared" with Falcon, though it was replaced with a "Glasvegas, U2 and most of all Elbow" sound.
+Falcon is an arena rock and indie rock album that Fray said was partially influenced by the work of Elbow. musicOMH contributor Camilla Pia noted that the Oasis influence of their debut had "pretty much disappeared" with Falcon, though it was replaced with a "Glasvegas, U2 and most of all Elbow" sound.
 AllMusic reviewer Heather Phares said Buller "helped them slows things down and take them more seriously" as musicians.
 Drowned in Sound writer Aaron Lavery referred to it as a "slower, much more introspective prospect than its predecessor, with Fray’s lyrics softened by time spent on the road".
 Touring member Adam Payne contributed piano and keyboards throughout the album's songs.

 The album starts with the string-enhanced "The Opener", which sees Fray discuss his hometown and his relationship with his girlfriend.
 "Take Over the World" straddles between the indie sound of the band's past work and balladry, evoking "Viva la Vida" (2008) by Coldplay during its chorus sections.
 "Cross My Heart & Hope to Fly" features staccato guitar parts in the vein of the xx.
 "You Overdid It Doll" recalled the upbeat rhythm of "Da Ya Think I'm Sexy?"
 (1978) by Rod Stewart and the overall funk sound of Reverend and the Makers.
 "Lullaby" is a 1980s-esque synth-pop song that is followed by "Good Times Are Calling", which has a Doves-esque structure and a start-stop chorus.
 "The Rest of the World Has Gone Home" deals with the theme of loneliness in the style of Babyshambles, while "Sycophant" is a rock song that touches on folk and psychedelia.
-The rock balladry of "Cameo Brooch" is followed by "Scratch Your Name Upon My Lips", a love song detailing a long distance relationship that spans 6,000 miles, incorporating rhythms used by Franz Ferdinand.
+The rock balladry of "Cameo Brooch" is followed by "Scratch Your Name Upon My Lips", a love song detailing a long-distance relationship that spans 6,000 miles, incorporating rhythms used by Franz Ferdinand.
 "Last of the Ladies" is a piano ballad, leading into the closing song "Will It Be This Way Forever", which has electronic influences and apes the work of Oasis.